 - Small Business and Commercial District Stabilization

 - Community Health and Safety

-Read more about these investments in this article: American Rescue Plan: Investing in Portland
+Read more about these investments in the American Rescue Plan: Investing in Portland article.

-During the 3-month pilot program crews pumped out 192 RVs.
-The expanded program is expected to support about 140 RVs per week.
-Through additional efforts to address the homeless crisis, this program ideally will not be needed as people move into more stable housing over time.
+During the 3-month pilot program, crews pumped out 192 RVs.
+The expanded program is expected to support about 40 RVs per week.
+Through additional efforts to address the houseless crisis, this program ideally will no longer be needed as people move into more stable housing over time.